Get Expert Advice

 WHY HAVE A CHEMICAL PEEL AT STRAtUM DERMATOLOGY CLINICS?

 A chemical peel is a great treatment to improve the appearance of the skin and here at Stratum Dermatology Clinics, we know how important this is to your skin health and confidence.
 When having aesthetic treatments, it is vital that the person conducting the treatment is both qualified and experienced, as well as the facilities you are having the treatment in are clean and safe.
-By choosing to have a chemical peel at Stratum Dermatology Clinics, you can be sure of all of the above.
+Whether you are looking for a chemical peel in London, in Oxford or in Cheltenham – by choosing to have a chemical peel at Stratum Dermatology Clinics, you can be sure of all of the above.

 All Stratum Dermatology Clinics are regulated by the Care Quality Commission, are part of the British Association of Dermatologists and are top rated by patients on Doctify.
 Both Stratum Dermatology Clinics and the consultants who work here are recognised by the main healthcare insurance providers.